 What is a leaseholder?

-Leaseholders are people bought their council flat from Darlington Borough Council.
+Leaseholders are people who bought their council flat from Darlington Borough Council (freeholder).
 A leasehold means that you own the flat, but we own the building and land.
-You will pay a share of landlord's costs.
+You will pay a share of freeholders' costs.
 We call this a service charge, which helps maintain the services to the block and building.
 Your service charge will be calculated and charged annually.

 Right to buy